aditya432-aiml/ShieldUp/README.md

 # ShieldUp.github.io

+This website contains information on COVID-19 and has an interactive bot for quick information.

+# Prerquesite

+HTML5
+CSS3
+Watson Assistant from IBM

+# Information about the author

-This Website Give Information About COVID-19 And This Is My First Project Of Web Development.
+This Is My First Project in Web Development.